Ultimately, heroes confront death. They rise against the most powerful villains and the worst sources of evil imaginable.

 When your story reflects this reality, it wields tremendous power.

 Resurrect Like Pixar

 No one tells stories quite like Pixar.
-And while they have the occasional storytelling whiff out there (Cars 2), they usually stick the landing when it comes to the Resurrection.
-Here are three examples to help you see how the hero must earn their resurrection.
+And while they have the occasional storytelling whiff out there (Cars 2, The Good Dinosaur), they usually stick the landing when it comes to the Resurrection.
+Here are some examples to help you see how the hero must earn their resurrection.